The sections below include information about the structure of a package directory. It explains the purpose of each file in a package.

 file to amend the organization name appropriately.

-As described in Organizations, the restrictions for the organization name of a package when publishing to Ballerina Central should also be considered before choosing an organization name.
+As described in Define the organization, the restrictions for the organization name of a package when publishing to Ballerina Central should also be considered before choosing an organization name.

 The name